Elementary Statistics on Trial (the case of Lucia de Berk)

-We propose a model to explain the number of relatively rare events occurring to different subjects, where the incidence rate per subject varies.
-The latter assumption models the heterogeneity of the subjects, one of the issues we want to emphasize.

-The model was inspired by the case of Lucia de Berk.
-The trial of the Dutch nurse suspected of several murders and attempts of murder was a very high profile case in the Netherlands.
-The initial suspicion rested mainly on statistical considerations, which produced (based partly on incorrect calculations) extremely small probabilities ``under the null hypothesis''.
-When the outcomes proved controversial the court dropped the statistical calculations from from the verdict.
-But still the verdict rested on intuitive notions as "very improbable".
-Statistics remained at center stage.
+\begin{multicols}{3} The trial of the Dutch nurse Lucia de Berk, suspected of several murders and attempts of murder was a very high profile case in the Netherlands.
+The initial suspicion rested mainly on quasi-statistical considerations, which produced (based partly on incorrect calculations) extremely small probabilities.
+Since the outcomes proved controversial, the court claimed to have dropped the statistical calculations from the verdict.
+But the verdict still rested on intuitive notions as ``very improbable''.
+So statistics were at center stage.

+In the conviction of Lucia de Berk an important role was played by a simple (so-called) hypergeometric model, used by the law psychologist (H.\ Elffers) consulted as statistician by the court, which produced very small probabilities of occurrences of certain numbers of incidents.

+In this article we want to draw attention to the fact that, if we take into account the variation among nurses in incidents they experience during their shifts, these probabilities become considerably larger.
+This points to the danger of using an oversimplified discrete probability model in these circumstances.
-The outcomes of applying the model to this case are in stark contrast with those of the first calculations which led to the initial suspicions and were instrumental in determining the atmosphere surrounding the trial and subsequent hysteria.
-Since then the trial of Lucia de Berk has resulted in acquittal and the trial is seen as one of the major miscarriages of justice in the Dutch Judicial system.
-For more background on the Lucia case see \cite{Noo:2010} and \cite{Berk:2010}.
-Accordingly the emphasis of this paper has shifted towards the lessons to be learned from this involvement of statistics with judicial matters.

-The main result is that under the assumption of heterogeneity, the probability of experiencing a number of incidents ($7$) that led to Lucia's conviction is about {\it one in seven}.
-Moreover the probability of experiencing a far greater number of incidents, equalling the number of suspicious incidents (solely because occurring in the shift of Lucia de Berk) ($13$) is, although smaller, certainly not negligibly small: almost {\it one in twenty-six}.
+The outcomes of applying our alternative model to this case are in striking contrast with those of the first calculations which led to the initial suspicions and were instrumental in determining the atmosphere surrounding the trial and subsequent hysteria.
+The main result is that under the assumption of heterogeneity, the probability of experiencing a number of incidents ($14$) that led to Lucia's conviction is about $0.0206161$ or {\it one in} 49 if the calculations are based on the same data as used by the law psychologist of the court.
+In his calculation, however, this probability was equal to one in 342 million.

-Section \ref{model} introduces the model and contains the actual calculations.
-Section \ref{hetero} discusses the assumption of heterogeneity.
-This section not only deals with the data and the data collection, but also touches on more general issues.
-An important aspect is the analysis of the assumptions underlying the application of the hypergeometric distribution.
-We find that the initial conclusions are very sensitive to small errors in the observed data.

-In an appendix \ref{section:data} we present the data in some detail, since there has been some confusion over which incidents had been counted as `suspicious' incidents.
-We try to settle this aspect.